Sabri Lamouchi

-Sabri Lamouchi (born 9 November 1971) is a French professional football manager and former player who played as a midfielder.
-He is the current manager of Saudi Arabian club Diriyah Club.
+Sabri Lamouchi (born 9 November 1971) is a French professional football manager and former player, who was most recently the head coach of the Tunisia national football team.

-During his 19-year playing career, Lamouchi played for clubs in France, Italy and Qatar.
+During his playing career as a midfielder, Lamouchi played for clubs in France, Italy, and Qatar.
+He appeared 12 times for the France national team, scoring once.

 Early life

-Lamouchi was born in Lyon, France, and is of Tunisian descent.
+Lamouchi was born in Lyon, France, to Tunisian parents, and was raised in France.
+He holds French and Tunisian citizenship.

 Club career

 Lamouchi started his professional career with Alès and then moved to Auxerre for four years.
 He then went on to join Monaco, who he helped to the Ligue 1 title in 2000, before being snapped up by Parma of Italy.
 He later moved to Inter Milan.

 Lamouchi had a spell at Genoa before joining Marseille on loan the following year.
 In January 2006, the loan deal was made a permanent move.
 He played for Marseille for six further months, until he announced that he was leaving the club on 18 September 2006, although his contract ran until June 2007.

 In 2006, Lamouchi moved to Al-Rayyan in the Qatar Stars League, where he scored a spectacular goal in his first match.
 The next season, he joined Umm-Salal.

 In January 2009, Lamouchi transferred to Al-Kharitiyath.